fhnw-sql/FHNW-SQLScrolls/backend/README.md

 The API is now exposed on the PORT 3000 on the docker host.

 #### 👣 Barebone Node
 The barebone workflow for NodeJS requires Node 14.x and npm installed on the host as also a basic knowledge of Node.
-If this is not the case, the following book is recommended (https://www.oreilly.com/library/view/learning-node-2nd/9781491943113/)[Powers, S. (2016).
-Learning Node: Moving to the Server-Side (2.
-Aufl.).
-O’Reilly Media.].
+If this is not the case, the following book is recommended [Powers, S. (2016).
+Learning Node: Moving to the Server-Side](https://www.oreilly.com/library/view/learning-node-2nd/9781491943113/).
 Don't forget to configure the environment variables.

 ```js